Related article: Conflicted sexuality in Edwardian Preston

-A brief reference in an 1818 Preston trade directory and a mere speck on an 1822 map of the town are the first indications of the establishment of what was to become a substantial enterprise which seems to have escaped the notice of the town’s 19th-century chroniclers.
+A brief reference in an 1818 Preston trade directory and a mere speck on an 1822 map of the town are the first indications of the establishment of what was to become a substantial enterprise that seems to have escaped the notice of the town’s 19th-century chroniclers.

 It would most certainly not have escaped the notice of its neighbours, quite simply because it would have stunk to high heaven.
 For this enterprise was the Frenchwood Tannery which came to occupy a substantial site on the boundary between the then newly-developed fashionable Avenham and the meaner streets of Frenchwood.
 It also made the fortunes of two Preston families: the Tomlinsons and the Dixons.